Uberspace/docker-compile/README.md

 ## Tags

 Image: `uberspace/docker-compile`.
-The _master_ brunch is just meta stuff, the tags come from the `tag/…` branches:
+The _master_ branch is just meta stuff, the tags come from the `tag/…` branches:

 - `centos-7`